Stacking and building games: why they’re good for children

 You could combine water play with stacking outside.
 Try stacking plastic containers and then pouring water over the top from a watering can or jug.
 Ask your child what it reminds them of.
 A waterfall?

-Adapting stacking and building games for children of different ages
+Adapting these games for children of different ages or children of diverse abilities

 Large, regular blocks are easiest for your younger child to stack.
 Soft things like cushions and pillows are also fun and safe for your younger child to stack and knock over.